FSC certified forests are managed with consideration for people, wildlife and the environment...

 © FSC Denmark / Brian Kyed1.
 You can buy wood products, from all types of forest, with a clear conscience when you see the FSC logo.

-2. The FSC label guarantees that the trees that are harvested are replaced or allowed to regenerate naturally.
+2. The FSC label ensures that the trees that are harvested are replaced or allowed to regenerate naturally.

-4. FSC is the only wood certification scheme endorsed by the major environmental charities, including WWF, Greenpeace and The Woodland Trust.
+4. FSC is the only wood certification scheme endorsed by the major environmental charities, including WWF and The Woodland Trust.

 5. FSC protects the rights of indigenous people to use the forest.
 If they have sacred sites in the forest these are exempt from felling.